Where Is Blog Page In Genesis

 Example #7 shows the syntax you must use to alter the number of posts appearing on the page.

-Example #8 uses the cat, tag_id, and the author parameters together.
+parameters together.
 Unrelated parameters joined with an ampersand (&) specify a condition where all the parameters must be true for the post to be included in the display.
 If the category and tags match but the author does not, it won't pass the query test and won't be included.
 In a situation where your parameters return no results, try removing one or more of them to find out why.

 Examples #9 through #12 illustrate the syntax you must use if you specify a query parameter that is an array.
 Note the use of square brackets and the fact that each element in the array is listed separately.
 Pay attention to the data type of the parameter you want to use.
 It's the value shown in parentheses in the Codex article on WP_Query parameters, such as int, string, or array.
 If the data type is an array, you have to follow the syntax illustrated in these examples.

-Example #10 shows off how you can control the sorting order and direction.
-One interesting application is to use the post__in (note the double underscores!) and then set the orderby parameter equal to post__in.
+parameter equal to post__in.
 This effectively allows you to achieve functionality where you can present content in a very specific order, such as the chapters of a book or manual.
-It can also be used to simulate "sticky" content, where the first item in your post__in array is the most important.
+It can also be used to simulate "sticky" content, where the first item in your post__in

-We won't provide examples of every possible use of WP_Query parameters because the potential variations are virtually endless.
-Once you get the hang of specifying the value for query_args, it's just a matter of taking the time to consult the documentation and to carefully build a string of the query parameters to suit your needs.
+, it's just a matter of taking the time to consult the documentation and to carefully build a string of the query parameters to suit your needs.
 The screenshot below illustrates the completed result of putting Example #8 to use:

 Just keep these principles in mind:

-• your custom field name must be query_args
+- your custom field name must be

-• separate multiple parameters with an ampersand (&)
+value is one long string - separate multiple parameters with an ampersand (&)

-• posts returned by the parameter must match every condition you specify
+- posts returned by the parameter must match every condition you specify

-• pay attention to the data type of each parameter
+- pay attention to the data type of each parameter

-• refer to our examples for situations that require tricky syntax
+- refer to our examples for situations that require tricky syntax

 If all you want to do is pull a stream of selected posts to a page, you're now armed with the tools to get that done.